DFE-Digital/content-prototype/content/guide.md

     $ bundle exec nanoc view

-Now navigaate to http://localhost:3000 in a web browser.
+Now navigate to http://localhost:3000 in a web browser.
 If you can see a GOV.UK website, congratulations!

 If it didn't work, we're happy to help!